jruns/wp-performance-utilities/README.txt

 1. Visit Plugins > Add New
 2. Search for "Performance Utilities"
-3. Install and Activate Performance Utilities from your Plugins page
+3. Install and Activate _Performance Utilities_ from your Plugins page
-4. Visit Settings > Performance Utilities to configure
+4. Visit _Settings_ > _Performance Utilities_ to enable utilities
-5. Place related filters in your functions.php file
+5. Implement utility-specific WordPress filters in your theme's functions.php file, if necessary

 == Frequently Asked Questions ==